The Lonely Space Dragon

 He had whacked almost a hundred asteroids, but had lost count, when he came to an asteroid that looked different from all the rest.
 It was a perfect golden ball.
 He took a good look at it.
 "Are you an asteroid?" he asked.

 The golden ball was silent, so he got ready to give it a good whack with his tail.
 He was thinking that it might bounce off other asteroids without breaking like the others did.
-He sung his tail toward it, but hit nothing, and that made him tumble a ways.
+He swung his tail toward it, but hit nothing, and that made him tumble a ways.

 After he quit tumbling, he looked back at the golden ball.
 It had moved!
 It had moved out of the way when he tried to whack it.
 That was very strange.